Abby-u/importChart/about.md

 # Warning

-This mod (or script) might conflict with other mods, such as: (idk)
+This mod (or script) might conflict with other mods (it shouldn't and i hope it wont).

 I only make this to let computer do the tedious and repetitive task accurately.